itkhanz/Cleanium/README.md

 <img src="doc/testing-effort.PNG">

+* We can classify design patterns into 3 categories as shown below.
+* Creational Pattern (Object creation mechanism)
+  * Factory
+* Behavioral Pattern (Object with algorithms/ behavior)
+  * Strategy
+  * Temmplate method
+  * Command
+  * Execute Around
+* Structural Pattern (how to assemble objects and classes into larger structures)
+  * Decorator
+  * Proxy

 ## Single Responsibility Principle (SRP)

 * A class should have only one responsibility / one reason to change